 This course focuses on concepts inherent to the nursing profession.
 Students will be introduced to the philosophy and organizing framework of the nursing program at Caldwell College.
 The role of the nurse in health promotion, prevention of illness, and assisting diverse individuals, families and communities to attain optimal health will be emphasized.
 Guided clinical experiences will be provided.
-3 hours lab and 6 hours clinical.
+3 lecture hours, 3 lab hours and 6 clinical hours.